Top Kazakh Family Wins Court Ruling On London Mansions - UrduPoint

 The NCA said the properties' purchases were funded by Rakhat Aliyev, a former senior member of the Kazakh government who died in an Austrian prison in 2015 while awaiting trial on two charges of murder.

-The ultimate beneficial owners of the three properties -- Rakhat Aliyev's ex-wife, Dariga Nazarbayeva, the current chairwoman of the senate in Kazakhstan and daughter of former Kazakh president Nursultan Nazarbayev, and her son, Nurali Aliyev -- had applied to the High Court to discharge the UWOs.
+- 'We have been vindicated' - The ultimate beneficial owners of the three properties -- Aliyev's ex-wife, Dariga Nazarbayeva, the current chairwoman of the senate in Kazakhstan and daughter of former Kazakh president Nursultan Nazarbayev, and her son, Nurali Aliyev -- had applied to the High Court to discharge the UWOs.